DhruvaVinod/TextToTube/README.md

 ```bash
 pip install -r requirements.txt
 ```
+### Download ffmpeg

+Download ffmpeg-release-essentials_build from online and add the bin folder to "C:/ffmpeg/bin" directory on local device

 ### Set up API keys:
 * Create a .env file in the project root